ska-telescope/ska-rucio-ivoa-integration/README.md

 - `SITE_CAPABILITIES_CLIENT_SECRET` is the site-capabilities API (service) client secret,
 - `DATA_MANAGEMENT_CLIENT_SECRET` is the data-management API (service) client secret,
-- (optional) `GEOIP_LICENSE_KEY` is a (free) [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) license key.

-A license key for GeoLite2 is required in order to geolocate a client's IP when finding the closest replica.
-A deployed version of the [site-directory](https://gitlab.com/ska-telescope/src/src-site-directory/-/tree/main/src/site_directory) tool is also required for this.
-If a license key is not set, a random storage site will be selected.

 ##### Locally